INFO & FAQ

 • Merchandise?

-We will be selling T-shirts and CDs of most artists.
-Merch booths will be located only at Arrow Meadow & at the Foggy Bottom Cafe.
+We will be selling HSB T-shirts and Merchandise from most artists.
+Merch booths will be located only at Arrow Meadow, the Foggy Bottom Cafe, and Porch Meadow.

 • Lost & Found